jacobgardner/ts-audit/README.md

     validation calls with conditionals checking in-line with your code.
 This _MAY_ lead to more performant checking.
 I want to do some performance analysis/code gen analysis against this project at some point.
+-   There are some code-gen tools that will take somelike like a Swagger or API Blueprint doc and generate typescript interfaces in your codebase; Then use swagger validate to validate against the API.
+If you're using Swagger or similar API documentation framework to drive out your serialized structures, then this is probably a better way to go.

 ## Directory Structure